2020mt93512/blockchain-assignment-pinky-promise/README.md

 - Both people can view the images attached by each other.
 - Each promise can also be time-bound, beyond which neither user will be able to mark a promise as complete.

+A video demonstration of the application can be found [here](https://drive.google.com/file/d/1zPkkFuo96-2migOs6F3K-w_9fbyAsvLB/view?usp=sharing).

+*NOTE: Please use your BITS ID to open the above link.*

 ## Table of Contents
 - [Pinky Promise](#pinky-promise)
 	- [Table of Contents](#table-of-contents)